Dylan Rowen is a writer & photographer based in Naarm

-Dylan is a 2024 Critics Campus fellow at the Melbourne International Film Festival.
+Dylan is a 2024 Critics Campus participant at the Melbourne International Film Festival.

 Dylan was born and raised on Kaurna Land (Adelaide Plains), and now resides and works on the traditional lands of the Kulin Nation (Naarm/Melbourne).